personalscience/psm-quarto/downloads/README.qmd

+The current version is stored in psm-quarto.
+Use VS Code to generate it from the "Run and Debug" menu and "Python: PSM Process"

+## Old
 This is the (draft) Quarto edition of the  Personal Science Guide to the Microbiome, a detailed summary of how to use the Personal Science site to learn about the microbiome.

 It is automatically generated with